Launching on Paseo

 To run and test Educhain locally, pop-cli can be used (install it here).
 Once installed, you can customize the Zombienet configuration included.
 This will spawn a relay chain node and parachain collator nodes, which can be accessed through Polkadot JS UI:

-pop up parachain -f ./zombienet-config/devnet.toml
+pop up network -f ./pop-paseo-testnet-toml

 Block Production

 Educhain is deployed on Rococo as an on-demand parachain.
 Transactions can be submitted to the collator node and they enter the transaction pool.
 When you like to execute these transactions, an order can be placed on Rococo relay chain for the parachain block production and validation through onDemandAssignmentProvider pallet call.
-If you intend to have a parachain that produces blocks continously, you can purchase bulk coretime through awesome interfaces from Lastic or RegionX.

 For more details and tips on ordering coretime, see the ordering coretime page.